 - 1 onion cut into strips

-- Score diagonal cuts on the fish about 1.5 inches from each other.
+- Clean the fish.
+Score diagonal cuts on the fish about 1.5 inches [4 cm] from each other.

-- Lightly brown fish on one side, rotate and cook other side equally.
+- Cook fish lightly on one side (it'll change color), rotate and cook other side equally.
+Lower heat.

-- Add the pepper strips and onion and sauté until the onions become transparent.
+- Add the pepper and onion, and cook until the onions become translucent.

-- Simmer over medium heat until the liquid reduces to half.
+- Add coconut milk.
+Simmer over medium heat until the liquid reduces to half.

 - Rotate the fish regularly but being careful that it stays whole.

-- When the liquid has reduced season with salt to taste and remove from the heat.
+- When the liquid has reduced, taste the sauce and season with salt to taste.
+Sprinkle with the cilantro and remove from the heat.